Skip to content

 For custom deployments, Designing Agents to Resist Prompt Injection covers six formally verifiable patterns.

-This methodology addresses single-step injection.
+This method addresses single-step injection.
 It does not cover:

-• Multi-hop chains: Page A instructs the agent to fetch page B, which carries the payload — no step appears suspicious.
+• Multi-hop chains: page A tells the agent to fetch page B, which carries the payload, so no single step looks suspicious

-• Obfuscated payloads: base64, Unicode look-alikes, or natural prose pass synthetic tests while remaining effective.
+• Obfuscated payloads: base64, Unicode look-alikes, or natural prose pass synthetic tests while staying effective

-• Fully sandboxed agents: No external data sources, no injection surface — skip this audit.
+• Fully sandboxed agents: no external data sources and no injection surface, so you can skip this audit

-RL-Trained Automated Red Teamers closes the first two gaps via adaptive payload generation.
+RL-Trained Automated Red Teamers close the first two gaps with adaptive payload generation.

 Example